 Timberline High School was comprised of 119,000 SF of new construction and 79,000 SF of modernization.
 It was constructed in three phases, over 2 ½ school years, while the school remained in operation.

 Project goals included organizing the academic spaces by department, with consideration to the interactions and adjacencies between departments.
-The building was also organized around the “Student Union” which includes the Commons, Library, Administration, Student Services, and Food Service.
-This area is academic and social heart of the school as well as a great asset to the community.
+The building was also organized around the Student Union which includes the Commons, Library, Administration, Student Services, and Food Service.
+This area is the academic and social heart of the school as well as a great asset to the community.

-The large wetlands on site and a heavily wooded cemetery to the west create a setting of northwest beauty that is reflected in the site design and building materials.
+The large wetlands on-site and a heavily wooded cemetery to the west create a setting of northwest beauty that is reflected in the site design and building materials.
 The result is a building that expresses a timeless, enduring character that is welcoming and fits prominently in the community.